Scary Monsters and Nice Sprites (song)

-"Scary Monsters and Nice Sprites" is a song recorded by the American producer Skrillex.
-It is the second track from his second extended play, Scary Monsters and Nice Sprites, released on October 22, 2010, through Mau5trap and Big Beat.
+"Scary Monsters and Nice Sprites" is a song recorded by the American producer Skrillex from his second extended play, Scary Monsters and Nice Sprites (2010).
+It was released on October 22, 2010, through Mau5trap and Big Beat.
 The song began as a test for the Native Instruments synthesizer FM8 and was the first written for the EP.
 A dubstep track, critics noted the contrast between the beginning of the song and its drop.

-In 2012, it was used in multiple media and won the Best Dance Recording category at the 54th Grammy Awards.
-The song charted in multiple countries and received a double platinum certification in Australia, Sweden, and the United States (RIAA).
-It has since been named as an influential electronic dance music (EDM) song that brought dubstep to a mainstream audience.
+"Scary Monsters and Nice Sprites" has been used in multiple media and won Best Dance Recording at the 54th Grammy Awards in 2012.
+The song charted in multiple countries and received double platinum certifications in Australia, Sweden, and the United States.
+It often appears on critics' rankings of the best electronic dance music (EDM) songs of all time, and is credited for bringing dubstep to a mainstream audience.

 Background and composition

 The name "Scary Monsters and Nice Sprites" was inspired by the David Bowie album Scary Monsters (and Super Creeps) (1980).
 According to Noisia, "Scary Monsters and Nice Sprites" started being worked on in their vocal booth when Skrillex was staying with them, writing songs together, in May 2010.
 Noisia said that, after member Nik showed Skrillex the Native Instruments synthesizer FM8, Skrillex created "FM8 Test".
 This test song would later become "Scary Monsters and Nice Sprites".
 Skrillex finished its first draft after he went back home.
 It was the first track written for Skrillex's second extended play (EP) Scary Monsters and Nice Sprites.

 "Scary Monsters and Nice Sprites" has been described as a dubstep and brostep song.
 It is in the key of B♭ Major and has a speed of 140 beats per minute.
 Kat Bein of Billboard said that the track is "an aural sleight of hand"; though it begins with a high-pitched, "serpentine melody" and "pleasantly fragmented vocal samples", it takes a sharp and surprising turn when the drop occurs at about forty seconds into the track, with "a load of bass bombs sounding like [an] alien invasion".
 Similarly, Spin described the song as "a slow, disquietingly serene journey up to the top, then the most precipitous of falls, directly down".
 Jason Schreurs of Alternative Press described the drop as containing "massive breakbeat-breakdowns", while Vice described it as concurrently aggressive and melodic.

 Right before the drop, a vocal sample of Rachael Nedrow, also known as "speedstackinggirl", shouting "Yes, oh my gosh!", is used.
 The sample comes from a video where she speed stacks a set of cups in one of her YouTube videos and breaks her personal time record.
 Although Nedrow was unaware of its use, she later received royalties.
 Jon O'Brien of AllMusic said that the sample added a lighter touch to the track amidst its "towering beats and distorted bass".